droglenc/NCMTH107/resources/Syllabus-Current.md

 ### Extra Credit
 Two options for extra credit are:

 1. **Quiz Corrections and Reflections** -- For each quiz, **first** complete a correction for each question that you missed, along with *an explanation of why this answer is correct.* You will not receive credit for simply correcting your answer, for providing another incorrect answer, or not providing the explanation.
 You must address every question you missed to receive full credit for this portion. **Second**, write *thoughtful* reflections to the following items about the quiz (i) what you did well on the quiz (and why), (ii) what you did poorly on the quiz (and why), (iii) what you did to prepare for the quiz (be specific ... did you read your notes, read the module readings, watch videos, redo class exercises, do review exercises, etc.), (iv) what you did to prepare for the quiz that was helpful, (v) what did you do to prepare for the quiz that was not helpful, (vi) what you will change (if anything) in your preparation strategy for the next quiz, (vii) was the quiz as you expected (why or why not), and (viii) any other comments or suggestions about the quiz.
-Your answers to these two portions must be typed (though you can leave space to show your work by hand for calculations) and easy to read (e.g., neatly organize your corrections by question number) and *must include the original quiz*.<br/><br/>A perfect exam correction and reflection will add the lesser of 15% or the amount it would take for your exam score to be 100%, with two-thirds of the overall grade from the correction (first) portion.
+Your answers to these two portions must be typed (though you can leave space to show your work "by hand" for calculations). easy to read (e.g., neatly organize your corrections by question number), and *must include the original quiz*.<br/><br/>A perfect exam correction and reflection will add the lesser of 15% or the amount it would take for your exam score to be 100%, with two-thirds of the overall grade from the correction (first) portion.
 Corrections and reflections will be due as announced in class and shown on the [dates](Dates-Current){:target="_blank"} page. **Late corrections and reflections will not be accepted**.

 1. **"Statistics in Use" Reports** - Report on the use of statistics in your life -- e.g., from the news, your other classes, or other work that you have done.
 If you report on a news item, then you should discuss the background of the information in the report, the use of statistics, how the statistics relate to what you have learned in class, how the statistics were presented, how you feel about that presentation, and any questions that you may have.
 If you report on statistics used in another class, then you should discuss the background of the project where you used statistics, what the statistics were used for (i.e., purpose), a presentation of your statistical work in the report (i.e., findings), how the statistics relate to what you've learned in this class, and any questions that you may have.
 The FOCUS of your report should be on the statistics used in the news item or class (not just the news item or the topic in the other class) and **specifically how it relates to a topic in this class**.
 Each report should be typed, at least one page (single-spaced), and include the item being reported on.
 Your report will be graded on how well it is written **and how well you relate the item to class**.
 You may complete up to two reports for as much as 3% extra credit on your final grade.
 Note that you may not use the same type of news item for more than one report (e.g., you cannot report on presidential race polls more than once).
 These reports are due as shown on the [dates](Dates-Current){:target="_blank"} page. **Late reports will not be accepted.**